1LioNN/project360/README.md

 # [Project 360](https://project360.me)

-Developed by the _Project 360_ team.
+[https://project360.me](https://project360.me) is developed by the _Project 360_ team.

 ### Team members

 ##### Lion Su - 1007271523

-Lion worked on Three.js + ContextMenu, Web Audio, deployment, and majority of the frontend.
+Lion worked on Three.js, Web Audio, deployment, and majority of the frontend.

 ##### Vanshika Virmani - 1006865251

 Vanshika worked on auth0, socket.io, sentry, and some of the backend.

 ##### Lander Joshua Vitug - 1006560366

 Lander worked on sengrid, auth0, socket.io + redis, and some of the backend.

 ## Project Description